Table of Contents

 Recycled paper litter is usually made from recycled newspaper fibers that are compressed to form pellets.

-Wood pellet litter can still track a bit because its pellets crumble into sawdust when soaked, but paper litter doesn’t track at all because instead of disintegrating, its pellets just absorb the urine as much as they can.
+Recycled paper is very similar to wood pellet litter because both have coarse pellets that are highly absorbent, which prevents dust and tracking.
+However, whereas wood pellet litter can still track a bit as its pellets crumble into sawdust when soaked, paper litter doesn’t track at all because instead of disintegrating, its pellets just absorb the urine as much as they can.

 Walnut Shell Cat Litter

 Walnut shell litter is a great option for those looking for a natural alternative to clumping clay-based litter because it clumps quite well and its texture is quite similar to clay litter.
+Additionally, most walnut shell litters are flush-safe and compostable.

 Corn & Wheat Cat Litter